hazelcast/hazelcast/hazelcast-documentation/src/NetworkConfig.md

 If multicast is not the preferred way of discovery for your environment, then you can configure Hazelcast for full TCP/IP cluster.
 As the configuration below shows, when the `enable` attribute of `multicast` is set to false, `tcp-ip` has to be set to true.

-For the none-multicast option, all or a subset of the nodes' hostnames and/or IP addresses must be listed.
-Note that all of the cluster members do not have to be listed, but at least one of them has to be active in the cluster when a new member joins.
+For the none-multicast option, you must list all or a subset of the nodes' hostnames and/or IP addresses.
+Note that you do not have to list all  cluster members, but at least one of them has to be active in the cluster when a new member joins.

 ```xml